Skip to primary navigation Skip to content Skip to footer

 Eric came into his own

-Dieter summons his son from college to help out at the shop a decade later.
-Eric begins selling and racing the kayaks up and down the East Coast.
-One day, an Aussie model named Tony strides into the shop and mentions he’s planning to circumnavigate Australia by kayak – but never sea kayaked before!
-Eric coaches Tony a couple of times every week — by kayaking from Gansevoort Street back and forth to the Statue of Liberty.
-Done with training, they kayak halfway around Australia.
+One day, an Australia model named Tony Brown strides into the shop and mentions he’s planning to circumnavigate Australia by kayak – but has never kayaked before.
+A concerned Eric coaches Tony a couple of times every week — by kayaking from the run-down Gansevoort Landing back and forth to the Statue of Liberty.

 a group of people standing next to a body of water